oracle/gdk-vscode-extensions/micronaut-tools/README.md

     ![Micronaut Build Commands](images/micronaut-build-commands.png)

-3. When the compilation completes, invoke the **Micronaut Tools: Build...** command again.
+3. When the compilation is complete, invoke the **Micronaut Tools: Build...** command again.
 This time, select the **nativeImage** goal, which creates a native executable from your application.

     * If your application is built with Maven, the goal runs the command `mvnw package -Dpackaging=native-image`.
-    The resulting native executable will in the _target/native-image/_ directory.
+    The resulting native executable will be in the _target/native-image/_ directory.

     * If your application is built with Gradle, the goal runs the command `gradlew nativeCompile`.
-    The resulting native executable will in the _build/native/nativeCompile/_ directory.
+    The resulting native executable will be in the _build/native/nativeCompile/_ directory.

 To run your Micronaut application as a native executable, open a terminal by selecting **New Terminal** from the **Terminal** menu, then run the following command: